RichBu/PressCurve/README.md

 # PressCurve
-Reads in csv file from Pic scope and plots a pressure curve
+Reads in csv file from Pico Scope and plots a pressure curve